w3c/wai-curricula/content/content-author/structure.md

 {% include excol.html type="middle" %}

-Introduce navigation and orientation methods that enable people with disabilities to orient themselves and navigate content.
+Introduce navigation and orientation methods that enable people with disabilities to orient themselves and navigate through content.
 These include a correct reading order, a table of contents, footnotes, and methods for users to move back and forth through long passages of text.

 Explain that creating accessible navigation and orientation methods requires collaboration between different team members, including designers and developers.
 Content authors provide the content.
 Designers specify the visual appearance and interaction.
 Developers implement the methods.